To join any of the online groups

 How To Play Safe

-- Assume condom use with everyone.
-After deep consideration, we strongly encourage that everyone uses condoms with anyone who are not their primary partner.
+- Condoms are to be use with everyone, period.
+After deep consideration, we feel it is important that we require everyone uses condoms with anyone who are not their primary partner that they live with.
+(It doesn’t matter if you play outside together, onlookers don’t know people’s dynamics.)
 All it would take is one outbreak of 3 or more people in the group passing around something and it could seriously damage the reputation of this group as its primary focus is sex; not just socializing.
 We hope you understand.
 There will be plenty in various sizes from small/medium/large and non-latex provided by Charles Drew Health Clinic.

 - We recommend being STD tested every 3 months.